 Related: Hiring your first employee

 Setting up an accounting system for your climbing gym is critical to the long-term success of your business.

 Staying on top of taxes not only keeps the business out of trouble with the government, but the numbers can be used to track and monitor trends and cash flow in the business and maximize profits.

 How much can you potentially make owning a climbing gym?

 Climbing gym profits are affected by many factors, including the gym’s size, profit margins, target market, number of memberships, and more.
-Current data about the profitability of climbing gyms isn’t available, but gym owners can increase their chances of high profits by identifying unmet needs in the market and by delivering unique experiences that climbers can’t find elsewhere.
+Current data about the profitability of climbing gyms isn’t available, but gym owners can increase their chances of high profits by identifying unmet needs in the market and delivering unique experiences that climbers can’t find elsewhere.

 Things to consider before starting a climbing gym

 Because climbing is a high-risk activity, be sure to enlist the help of a lawyer when developing your gym.
 Your lawyer can advise you about choosing appropriate insurance coverage and can help you create a liability waiver that all climbers must sign before using the gym.
 Your lawyer will also be a valuable resource when ensuring that the gym holds appropriate business permits and may advise you about what legal signage you need to install in the facility.